mmbman/Katagiri/1980-07-12-Karma-Conclusion.md

 **Question:** Could you say that grace is interdependence?

-**Katagiri:** Yes... or not. *[He laughs.]* Interdependent co-origination is ideas, okay?
+**Katagiri Roshi:** Yes... or not. *[He laughs.]* Interdependent co-origination is ideas, okay?
 Grace is not ideas.
 Grace is your life, which is fully alive, vividly, don’t you think?
 This is grace.
 Even though you say, “I experience grace,” and then if your life is messy, “That’s not grace.”
 If you experience grace from heaven or somewhere, grace is supposed to be something to help your life, not messy, confused.
 Maybe a little bit messy, but not much.

 Is that okay? *[He laughs.]* So of course I can say yes, grace is interdependent co-origination.
 But it’s *not*.
 You should [be] *right on* interdependent co-origination.
 Right on.